psiie/youtube-dlp-subscriptions/README.md

 </opml>
 ```

-The ONLY factor that must change is the string of `CHANNEL_ID`. the text ANYTHING is only for self-comments (and is useful for maintaining a long list ;) ).
+The ONLY factor that you must change is the string of `CHANNEL_ID`. the text ANYTHING is only for self-comments (and is useful for maintaining a long list ;) ).

-## SyncThink
+## SyncThing
 Syncthing can be set up to sync from the downloads folder onto any other device (such as an android).
-Quiet useful for long trips without cellular internet (or a data plan).
+Quite useful for long trips without cellular internet (or a data plan).

 ## TODO:
 Get rid of the XML entirely now that it is no longer a point-of-convenience.